The Best Phone Under Rs. 40,000 You Can Buy In India

-This is an interesting time for premium smartphones in India.
-We're currently seeing prices rise across the industry due to inflation, currency fluctuations and ongoing supply chain disruption.
-Phonemakers are finding it tough to keep raising the bar, and attention has shifted from phones priced well below Rs.
-20,000 to the more aspirational sub-Rs.
-30,000 and sub-Rs.
-40,000 price bands.
-The market in India is also maturing, and many people are looking to upgrade to higher-end models when it's time to replace what they are currently using.

 If you have a budget of up to Rs.
-40,000 you can get some excellent devices with up-to-date specifications, more than enough power for gaming, and impressive camera quality.
-Manufacturers also go to considerable lengths to stand out in terms of design, and you'll likely see features such as very quick charging and an IP rating, plus plenty of RAM and storage.
+40,000, you can get some excellent devices with up-to-date specifications, more than enough power for gaming, and impressive camera quality.
+Manufacturers have also gone to considerable lengths to stand out in terms of design, and you'll likely see features such as very quick charging and an IP rating, plus plenty of RAM and storage.
+These phones surprisingly also offer incredible value, when compared to their more premium counterparts.

 Here are the best smartphones priced under Rs.
 40,000 in India, reviewed and rated by Gadgets 360, in no particular order.